Bill Ward is a singer/songwriter from Western NY. Now in his fourth decade of performing, he was a part of the

 Returning to Western NY, Ward forged alliances with some of the best artists in the Northeast, eventually releasing his landmark recording, "Highway in the Desert," which featured his all-star band and a host of special guests, including Muscle Shoals Hall of Fame guitarist Will McFarlane.
-In 2002 he founded the Mayville Bluegrass Festival, which has garnered international attention, featuring artists such as Vassar Clements, Peter Rowan, Claire Lynch.
+In 2002 he founded the Mayville Bluegrass Festival, which garnered international attention, featuring artists such as Vassar Clements, Peter Rowan, Claire Lynch.
 Tony Rice, and Norman Blake, as well as some of the nation's best young bluegrass performers.
-To that end, his most recent release, "The Christmas Sessions,"
+To that end, his 2008 release, "The Christmas Sessions," features

 Ward with the Doerfels, who at the time were all under the age of eighteen.